victorjonsson/PHP-Benchmark/README.md

 `$ node php-benchmark http://mywebsite.com/ -f test.log` Will write ouput to log file test.log in current working directory.

+*All options can of course be used together as well, these commands are only simple examples.*

 ## Display benchmark data on page load